gcl8a/button/README.md

 # button
- Simple button class with debouncing
+ Simple button class with debouncing using polling and a software timer.